jharwell/sierra/docs/src/usage/run-time-tree.rst

      - No.

    * - Batch input root
      - All experiment input files will be generated under this root directory.
      - No/named ``<batchroot>/exp-inputs``.

    * - Batch output root
      - All experiment output files in stage 2 will accrue under this root directory.
 Each experiment will get their own subdirectory in this root for its outputs to accrue into.
      - No/named ``<batchroot>/exp-outputs``.

    * - Batch scratch root.

-     - All GNU parallel outputs, ``--execenv`` artifacts will appear under here.
+     - All ``--execenv`` artifacts will appear under here.
 Each experiment will get their own directory in this root for their own scratch.
 This root is separate from experiment inputs to make checking for segfaults, tar-ing experiments, etc. easier.

      - No/named ``<batchroot>/scratch``.